By Michael Horbal – updated on – 09/02/2022

-At RiskQuoter, we provide you with accurate life insurance statistics, facts, and supporting information.
+At RiskQuoter, we provide life insurance statistics, facts, and supporting information.

 According to LIMRA, the percentage of consumers who reported owning life insurance (individual, group) was: